 In this blog post, we are going to take a look at a question that was asked on the Enterprise DNA forum and use a DAX language Power BI technique to solve it.
 In case you want to follow along and download the files, just visit the Enterprise DNA forum and go to this link.
 You can watch the full video of this tutorial at the bottom of this blog.

 To explain the scenario that we are going to cover, we have a simple table as an example.
 In the first column, we have Financial level 1.
-In the second column, we have a date which is named as Completed.
-In the last column, we have the combination of financial level and completed date, which we will name as our Revenue.
+In the second column, we have a date that is named Completed.
+In the last column, we have the combination of financial level and completed date, which we will name Revenue.

 Then we have a slicer for the Date and Customer Name.

 What we want to do for a specific time period is to identify the top three dates that are not zero.
 And then in those top three dates, we want to identify the financial level.

 In the first version of the measure, I listed the dates that are less than the 4/29/2021 in which we have some revenue.

 And on these dates, we want to identify the financial levels that have made some revenue.
 I will explain to you how we can achieve that calculation.